Watermelon Agua Fresca

 Method

-3. With the blender running on low, add the lime zest and blend briefly, just to incorporate.
-This preserves aroma without extracting bitterness.
+1. With the blender running on low speed, add the finely grated lime zest and blend briefly — just a few seconds.
+This technique distributes citrus oils evenly without shredding the peel or releasing harsh pith bitterness.

-4. Pour the blended watermelon into the pitcher with the lime and mint.
-Stir gently to combine — no aggressive mixing.
+1. Pour the blended watermelon mixture into the pitcher with the lime and mint.
+Stir gently to integrate.
+Do not shake or whip air into the drink — agua fresca should remain fluid and clean.

-5. Fill glasses with ice, pour over the watermelon agua fresca, and garnish with fresh mint leaves.
-Serve immediately — mint should not sit in the drink.
+1. Fill glasses generously with ice, pour over the agua fresca, and garnish with fresh mint leaves.
+Serve right away while bright, cold, and aromatically fresh.

 Notes